Making a Grand Entrance with Entry Door Sidelights

 One or Two Sidelights

 You’ll first need to determine if you want one or two sidelights.
 Sometimes just one sidelight will do the trick.
 If you choose two, the doorway will end up quite wide so you’ll need to do plenty of measuring to make sure that it will fit into your space.
 Consider how adding sidelights might skew the way your door opens and ensure no obstructions, such as a staircase or closet.
 Take into account how adding sidelights might skew the way your door opens.
 If your entryway is free and clear, then your door should open just fine no matter which combination you choose.

 Half, Three-Fourths, or Full

 Sidelights come with varying window lengths.
 You can have a sidelight that extends for half of the length and then continues with the wood frame to the ground.
 Or the glass can run three-quarters of the way with the rest in wood.
 Or the window can fill up the sidelight nearly to the ground with just a small wood frame around it.

 Design and Transoms

 The great thing about sidelights is their design and style flare.
-You can choose all kinds of windows, from decorative, to plain, to obscured.
+You can choose all kinds of windows, from decorative, to plain, to obscure.
 You can also choose to add a transom to the top of the door and across the tops of the sidelights for a full, grand look.
 This is an additional decorative window that brings in even more light and makes your entryway stand out with even more flare.

 For a classy entryway with sidelights, contact Peak Custom Remodeling for a quote!